 Another core element of The Secret World which set it apart from its competitors was its modern-day ‘real world’ setting.
-Players visit locations from across the globe, with the only difference between this world and ours is that in The Secret World, every conspiracy theory is true.
+Players visit locations from across the globe, with the only difference between this world and ours being that in The Secret World, every conspiracy theory is true.
 Accordingly, players must join one of three factions at the start of the game – the Templars, the Illuminati, or the Dragon – each with their own ideas on how to handle a world overrun with zombies, demons, and Lovecraftian entities.

 Guiding The Secret World’s development was Ragnar Tørnquist, the acclaimed creator of adventure games The Longest Journey and its sequel Dreamfall.
 Initially teased by Tørnquist as The World Online, the game that would be revealed later in 2007 as The Secret World had been in development as early as 2002 under the name Cabal.

 Following a mysterious poem posted on the Eurogamer website, a hidden secret code sent players to a forum that unveiled the game to the public for the first time.
 Further details on the game following its formal announcement were similarly eked out via an alternate reality game with fans scrabbling around the internet for clues.
 This set the tone for the game’s quest design – something which would become its most lauded feature.